Insufficient Credit for Approval

 Late payments on a debt consolidation loan can lead to additional fees and penalties.
 Missing a payment deadline often incurs late fees, increasing the overall cost of the loan.

-Incurring late charges not only adds to the financial burden but also negatively impacts your credit score.
+Incurring late charges adds to the financial burden and negatively impacts your credit score.
 Each late payment can result in a mark on your credit report, affecting your creditworthiness.

 Increased Interest Rates